-IJM staff work in their communities in 12 countries in Asia, Africa and Latin America to secure tangible and sustainable protection for victims of injustice through implementation of national laws through local court systems.
+IJM staff work in 18 field offices in countries in Asia, Africa and Latin America to secure tangible and sustainable protection for victims of injustice through implementation of national laws through local court systems.

 IJM is headquartered in Washington, D.C., overseeing and directing field operations.
-There are currently four affiliate offices located in the UK, Canada, Germany and the Netherlands.
+There are currently four affiliate offices located in the UK, Canada, Germany, Australia and the Netherlands.
 IJM UK began operations in 2006 under the leadership of Terry Tennens, with a number of goals:

 - to raise awareness of injustices in the world and how IJM responds;

 - to gather support, both of finances and prospective employees;

 - to form partnerships that strengthen and expand IJM’s global operations; and

 - to engage Westminster and Brussels with the aims of promoting functioning public justice systems and mobilising intervention on behalf of the oppressed.